About Our Team

 Sports Massage Therapist - IPTI

-Studying at the highly regarded Sue Read Academy of Body Mechanics has been a fantastic part of my latter training.
-This has developed my advanced anatomy knowledge and very effective sports massage methods which is what I use here in clinic.
+Studying at the highly regarded Sue Read Academy of Body Mechanics at degree level has been a fantastic part of my latter training.
+This has developed my advanced anatomy knowledge and very effective sports and fascial release massage techniques which is what I use here in clinic.
 My treatments use various hands on techniques and assessment of the mechanics of the body with supporting physio advice and kinesiology taping if needed.
 I believe sports massage is for any ‘body’ that is in need of better function and ease of movement as well as injury rehabilitation.

-Alongside Clinic I am also part of the collective South West Body Mechanics supporting ultra marathons and other extreme sporting.
-I have had the privilege to provide massage and physio support for events such as Ride Across Britain – 1000 miles by bike, London Marathon and the 64 mile Rat ultra marathon.
+Alongside Clinic I am also part of the collective South West Body Mechanics supporting ultra-marathons and other extreme sporting.
+I have had the privilege to provide massage and physio support for events such as Ride Across Britain – 1000 miles by bike, London Marathon and the 100 mile coast path trail event ‘Arc of Attrition’.

 I was born in Basingstoke and moved to Cornwall with my parents when I was still a child.
 I moved back to Basingstoke as a teenager where I went to college and studied customer care courses and Business Studies and passed with distinction.
 I then moved back to Cornwall and worked as a manager at a bridal shop where I also modelled wedding dresses!
-I now live in Hayle with my partner, son and three cats.
+I now live in Hayle with my partner and fur babies and enjoy spending quality time with my family and friends.

 I’ve been working at Cornwall Chiropractic Clinic since 2008 and I am usually the first contact a patient has with the clinic.
 You’ll always find me helpful and supportive with any questions you might have.
 I try to create a friendly and relaxed atmosphere at the clinic, and am professional and discrete when dealing with patients.